Information about archaeology and the planning process in Southampton.

 Archaeological planning advice

 We assess proposed developments and current planning applications to determine their likely impact on known or potential archaeological remains.
 To do this, we consult the Historic Environment Record (HER) database, maps and other sources of information.
-Where development may affect archaeological remains we make a recommendation to the planning authority or developer to ensure that an appropriate level of investigation is carried out.
+Where development may affect archaeological remains we make a recommendation to the planning authority or developer or whether an application should be accepted or rejected, and on the planning conditions required to ensure that an appropriate level of archaeological investigation is carried out.

 Heritage Statement: Planning applications for sites of archaeological potential must be accompanied by a Heritage Statement.
 You will be advised on this if you submit a formal pre-application enquiry.
-They can include a desk-based assessment of existing information and sometimes a limited site investigation.
+A Heritage Statement can include a desk-based assessment of existing information and sometimes a limited site investigation.

-Archaeological planning conditions guide: This document explains the archaeological implications of your proposed development, whether the application should be accepted or rejected, and any archaeological conditions to be attached to the planning consent.
-We then advise developers on what works are required to comply with these conditions.
+Archaeological planning conditions guide: This document explains the archaeological conditions that may be attached to planning consents.
+We advise developers on what works are required to comply with these conditions.

 Doing the work - archaeological contractors